The Gskyer 70 mm AZ Refractor is a best-selling telescope for under $100 that many buy as a first-time telescope buy for themselves or their children.

 - Eyepieces Included: 25 mm, 10 mm

-Our Verdict: The Gskyer is an entry-level telescope with the very basics.
-Even so, it performs better than many other comparable scopes in its budget range.
-With some compromises that are solvable, the Gskyer is a worthy investment if you’re after a real telescope, and not a kid’s toy, for young users.
+My Verdict: The Gskyer is an entry-level telescope with the very basics.
+Even so, I think it performs better than many other comparable scopes in its budget range.
+In my opinion with some compromises that are solvable, the Gskyer is a worthy investment if you’re after a real telescope, and not a kid’s toy, for young users.
 You may be surprised to find that with some modification, you’ll end up using it yourself!

 Who is the Gskyer 70 AZ Refractor Best Suited to?